Kook's Tour: Production notes

 Kook's Tour marked the Stooges' third endeavor to establish a live-action television series, following their earlier attempts with Jerks of All Trades in 1949 and The Three Stooges Scrapbook in 1960.
-Kook's Tour was, in fact, their fourth foray into television series development.
-The production of Gold Raiders in 1951, conceived as an independently produced theatrical feature with aspirations for television adaptation, featured Moe, Larry, and Shemp.
-Nevertheless, the project failed to materialize as a television series.

 The title "Kook's Tour" plays on the popularized term "Cook's Tour," which was popularized by the Thomas Cook travel company.
 Additionally, the film served as a promotional platform for Chrysler, prominently featuring vehicles exclusively manufactured by Chrysler, Chrysler RV, and Chrysler Marine Division.

 Following Larry's incapacitating stroke in January 1970 and the subsequent termination of Kook's Tour, the amassed footage lay dormant for several years until director Norman Maurer assumed the responsibility of condensing the salvageable material into a 52-minute film.
 Distributed by Niles Film Products in Super 8 Sound home movie format in 1975, the film eventually found its way onto VHS and DVD platforms, facilitated by Blackhawk Films.
 Supplementary filming for Kook's Tour was minimal, with a solitary additional day earmarked at a Los Angeles park, primarily to capture close-up sequences.
 The only surviving original 16mm print of Kook's Tour, other than the worn workprint, is privately owned in Florida.
 The film is in pristine condition and formerly owned by Chrysler.